subham2203/Offline-to-Online-Conversion-for-Handwritten-Offline-Images-MATLAB-/README.md

 find_angles.m compute the angles for connected strokes at the junction-points.

+This algorithm works find without upper and lower modifiers.
+On addition of modifiers the sequence of tracking gets a bit confusing due to the left-right tracking logic.
+A zonal segmentation logic as mentioned in https://arxiv.org/abs/1708.00227 can help solve this problem.

 More Details about the implemented concepts are furnished in the the paper : http://ieeexplore.ieee.org/abstract/document/602037/